RamanujanMachine/LIReC/README.md

 3. `degree`: The degree of the relation.
 Each relation is defined as the coefficients of a multivariate polynomial, where each monomial (in multi-index notation) is of the form a_alpha \* x \*\* alpha.
 Then, the degree is the maximal allowed L1 norm on alpha.
 Defaults to 2.
 4. `order`: The order of the relation, which is the maximal allowed L-infinity norm on each alpha (see degree).
 Defaults to 1.
 5. `min_prec`: The minimal digital precision expected of the numbers in `values`.
 Can be omitted, in which case it will be inferred from `values`.
+6. `isolate`: If set to `True`, will take the first recognized constant from `names` and isolate it as a function of all other constants in the relations it participates in.
+Defaults to `False`.
-6. `verbose`: If set to `True`, will print various messages regarding the input/output and progress.
+7. `verbose`: If set to `True`, will print various messages regarding the input/output and progress.
 Defaults to `False`.

 The result of calling `identify` is a list of `pslq_util.PolyPSLQRelation` objects.
 These can be casted into a string that represents the relation and its estimated precision.
 For instance, try this code snippet:
 ```python